Great Barrier Reef Hit By Bleaching For The Second Year In A Row

 To make matters worse, Tropical Cyclone Debbie at the end of March "struck a section of the reef that had largely escaped the worst of the bleaching," the ARC Centre added.

-In research on last year's bleaching event, the scientists have said that more than 90 percent of a 2,300-kilometer (1,430-mile) stretch of the reef had sustained some form of damage .
+In research on last year's bleaching event, the scientists have said that more than 90 percent of a 2,300-kilometer (1,430-mile) stretch of the reef had sustained some form of damage.

 A recently published study in Nature stated that local measures can ultimately do little to protect the reefs from bleaching.
 Securing a future for coral reefs "ultimately requires urgent and rapid action to reduce global warming."